-We'd like to thank those who joined us for our midwinter family gatherings earlier this month.
-These are a great opportunity to enjoy a lovely afternoon tea while spending time with loved ones and strengthening new relationships.
+We'd like to thank those who joined us for our midwinter family gathering earlier this month.
+This is a wonderful opportunity to enjoy a lovely afternoon tea while spending time with loved ones.
 Often by learning more about our residents' families we discover how we can really be with the person, what interests they have had in their life, and their culture and values.
-All of this helps us to truly connect with and honour the special people we care for.
+All of this helps us to truly connect with and honour the special people we care for, as well as sharing the warmth of family and friendship in the heart of the winter season.